Reinaldo Navia: América

 In December 2003, was announced that América's Dutchman coach Leo Beenhakker was interested in having Navia in his squad after his notable season in Morelia.
-On 26 December, it was announced that Navia signed a three-year contract with América, receiving a salary of $1.4 million per season for an undisclosed fee.
+On 26 December, Navia signed a three-year contract with América, receiving a salary of $1.4 million per season for an undisclosed fee.
 One day later he was presented as new player of the club.

-He made his club debut in the InterLiga 2004 in a 3–2 victory over Atlante, scoring a twice during the game.
-On 14 January, he again scored for InterLiga, now against his former club Morelia in a 3–1 away win.
-In the first leg final, Navia scored twice in the 2–1 win against Atlas.
-Finally América was champion of the InterLiga qualifying to the Copa Libertadores and Navia was the goalscorer of the tournament with 6 goals.
-On 24 January, Navia made his league in the Clásico Joven against Cruz Azul.
+He made his club debut in the InterLiga 2004 in a 3–2 victory over Atlante, scoring twice during the game.
+On 14 January, he again scored for InterLiga, against his former club Morelia in a 3–1 away win.
+In the first leg final, Navia scored twice in a 2–1 win against Atlas.
+In that same season, América was champion of the InterLiga qualifying to the Copa Libertadores.Navia was the top goalscorer of the tournament with 6 goals.
+On 24 January, Navia made his league debut in the Clásico Joven against Cruz Azul.
 His first goal in the league was at the 2nd minute of game in a 3–2 win against Veracruz.
 On 11 March, Navia scored an important goal for the Libertadores in a 2–1 win over São Caetano with an impressive header at the 85th minute.
-On 11 May, Navia scored the only goal of América in the 1–0 win at the derby against Guadalajara with a semi-bicycle kick.
+On 11 May, Navia scored the only goal for América in the 1–0 win at the derby against Guadalajara with a semi-bicycle kick.
 Because of the incidents that he and six teammates performed in the game against São Caetano, Navia had to pay a fine of $180.000.

 On 6 November 2004, Navia suffered a serious injury in the 1–0 victory over UANL Tigres in a league game at Estadio Azteca.
 Six days later, América confirmed one week later that Navia had ruptured the kneecap ligament in his left knee.
 On 23 July 2005, Navia back to play for América after eight months for the Campeón de Campeones final as a 30th-minute substitution in a 0–0 draw against Pumas UNAM.
-In October, was revelated that La Liga side Racing de Santander are interesting on sign to Navia in a six-months loan.
+In October, was revealed that La Liga side Racing de Santander are interesting on sign to Navia in a six-month loan.

 In December 2005, Monterrey's coach Miguel Herrera confirmed the arrival of Navia to The Striped Ones for replace to Guillermo Franco.
 In the Clausura 2006, he only scored 3 goals in 13 appearances.
-In the Holy week, Navia was excluded from the squad because he was not present in a training with the reserves squad and also the president of the club accused him of being guilty of the bad season of Monterrey.
+In the Holy Week, Navia was excluded from the squad because he was not present in a training with the reserves squad and also the president of the club accused him of being guilty of the bad season of Monterrey.
 On 29 May, Navia joined San Luis.
 After another irregular season, in 2007 he moved to Atlas.